- Teaching & Learning

 was well above average in writing and mathematics."

 All our planning is carefully differentiated to meet the needs of all groups; this includes suitable challenges for our brightest pupils.
-We ability group children for maths and reading; this means that gifted and talented children work alongside others of similar ability and are pushed to achieve highly.
+We ability group children for maths and reading; this means that more able children work alongside others of similar ability and are pushed to achieve highly.

 Key Stage One (KS1) children work in small iteracy groups so that they learn to read as early as possible.
 They are taught according to their stage of learning rather then their age; this ensures that very able learners are challenged from a young age.